 Music has always been an important part of my life.
 I remember when I was a tiny human and used to bang away on a homemade drum kit made out of strategically placed margarine containers and ice cream pales.
 The faux drum set was quickly replaced with a novice sized orange sparkle drum kit bought at a garage sale and an electric guitar & amp kit from Costco (and thankfully I've upgraded all of that gear as the years went by).

-I started experimenting with recording/mixing/mastering as of about 2002.
+I was experimenting with Recording/Mixing/Mastering as of about 2002.
 My first DAW was Cool Edit Pro, then Adobe Audition once they bought them out in 2003.
-I bought myself a Korg D4 portable recorder, then later upgraded to a Zoom R16.
+I bought myself a Korg D4 portable recorder, then later a Zoom R16.
 It wasn't until about 2012 when I decide to get serious with Audio Engineering.
-I bought Cubase Pro 6.5 and a Saffire Pro 40 interface and some Mackie MR5 studio monitors.
-I started producing Electronic Music under the alias Phantom Limb & a few years later as Antoku.
-I also started providing services to other bands, and started a YouTube Channel.
+I bought Cubase Pro 6.5 and an audio interface and some studio monitors.
+I started producing Electronic Music under the alias Phantom Limb (dubstep) & a few years later as Antoku (deep house/nu disco) and more recently as Rhythm Ace (chill hip hop).
+I also started providing services to bands and started a YouTube Channel.

-I've since had the pleasure of working with talented artists such as Ante Svircic, Leonard, Gypsy Mobile, Stephanie Harpe, Timmy James, Mindwiser, & Cataclysm.
-Some of my mixes have found their way to Howie Weinberg Mastering & various radio stations.
+I've since had the pleasure of working with talented artists such as Ante Svircic, Leonard, Gypsy Mobile, Stephanie Harpe, Manobra de Massa, Gernot Gabriel, Timmy James, Mindwiser, & Cataclysm.
+Some of my recordings and mixes have found their way to Howie Weinberg Mastering & various radio stations.

 Fun Fact: you might be surprised to learn that I have an Automotive Mechanic Certificate and a Bachelor of Arts in Philosophy and Psychology.
 Not only am I addicted to music, but I'm also proud of my technical and academic background.